 Resurrecting the New-Keynesian Model: (Un)Conventional Policy and the Taylor Rule

-This paper explores the ability of the New-Keynesian (NK) model to explain the recent periods of quiet and stable inflation at near-zero nominal interest rates.
-We show how (conventional and unconventional) monetary policy shocks enlarge the ability to explain the facts, such that the theory supports both a negative and a positive response of inflation.
-Central to our finding is that monetary policy shocks may have temporary and/or permanent components.
-We find that the NK model can explain the recent episodes, even if one considers an active role of monetary policy and restrict ourselves to the regions of (local) determinacy.
-We also show that a new global solution, capturing highly nonlinear dynamics, is necessary to generate a prolonged period of near-zero interest rates as a policy choice.
+This paper explores the ability of the New Keynesian (NK) model to explain the recent periods of quiet and stable inflation at near-zero nominal interest rates.
+We show that temporary and permanent shocks to the natural rate (and inflation) are sufficient for the ability of the simple NK model to explain the recent facts.
+Based on the identified shocks, we show that the model can replicate key macroeconomic variables in accordance with the term structure of interest rates.
+We find that the term structure helps to identify permanent shocks.
+Our analysis is restricted to an active role of monetary policy and the traditional regions of (local) determinacy.
+We also show that capturing highly nonlinear dynamics can be useful to generate a prolonged period of near-zero interest rates as a policy choice.

 JEL Classification: E32, E12, C61